-Here’s our Questions and Answers No.4
+Here's our Questions and Answers no.4

 Quick question.
 For most loading schemes is it ok to ramp up to a crisp training max for that day then say drop down to your loading pattern for the day; 3×5 @ 80% or 6×3 @ 85% etc.?
 Or is it too taxing on the nervous system.
 Take the classic example of a natural subject doing four sessions per week.
 Could someone do it for their four main lifts or would you recommend cycling this overwarm up activation style to only one or two sessions per week?

 Very few people can do that.
 Veeeeerrrryyyy few.
-First they need to be very dopamine dominant (extroverted, risk-takers, highly competitive, love excitement and trying new things, etc.), then they need a big bone structure and naturally super strong tendons (big head, big elbows, big knees, big hands, wide clavicle, large hips) and also a naturally high level of testosterone (or be enhanced).
+First, they need to be very dopamine dominant (extroverted, risk-takers, highly competitive, love the excitement and trying new things, etc.), then they need a big bone structure and naturally super strong tendons (big head, big elbows, big knees, big hands, wide clavicle, large hips) and also a naturally high level of testosterone (or be enhanced).
 If someone doesn’t possess all three of these elements, he cannot max out at every workout for more than 3-4 weeks out of a 12 or even 16 weeks period.